 The Act provides that the Tribunal may not make an order in respect of a merger if it finds that the merger is likely to bring about gains in efficiency that will be greater than, and will offset, the effects of any prevention or lessening of competition that will result or is likely to result from the merger, and that the gains in efficiency would not be likely to be attained if the order were made.
-This provision was the subject of extended litigation in the Superior Propane case, and both the law resulting from that decision, and the related enforcement policy, are complex.
+This provision was the subject of extended litigation in the Superior Propane and Tervita cases, and both the law resulting from those decisions, and the related enforcement policy, are complex.
 The essential point to note under the current law is that efficiencies are relevant and ought to be identified, at least in general terms, at the outset and explored in detail if a merger that lessens or prevents competition is being proposed.

 What is the process for challenging a merger?

 Typically, if the Bureau determines that a merger has resulted, or is likely to result, in an SPLC, it will seek to negotiate a consent agreement that addresses the SPLC.
 A consent agreement that is registered with the Tribunal has the same force and effect as a tribunal order.

 Where a negotiated resolution cannot be achieved, the commissioner may file an application with the Tribunal for a remedy in respect of the merger.
 The commissioner must establish that the merger has resulted or is likely to result in an SPLC.
 As discussed above, it is open to the merging parties to defend the merger on the grounds that it is likely to bring about gains in efficiency that are greater than and will offset any SPLC.

 What measures can the authority take in respect of a proposed merger while it conducts its review?